 Law of Obedience, which includes striving to keep God’s commandments.

 Law of Sacrifice, which means doing all we can to support the Lord’s work and repenting with a broken heart and contrite spirit.

 Law of the Gospel, which is the higher law that He taught while He was on the earth.

 Law of Chastity, which means that we have sexual relations only with the person to whom we are legally and lawfully wedded according to God’s law.

 Law of Consecration, which means dedicating our time, talents, and everything with which the Lord has blessed us to building up Jesus Christ’s Church on the earth.

-When you keep your covenants, your relationship with the Savior becomes closer and more powerful.
-God promises that those who keep their covenants will receive blessings in this life and the opportunity to return to live with Him forever.
+All covenants with God are intended to be binding.
+When you keep your covenants and repent of your imperfections, your relationship with Him is strengthened and He will bless you more fully.
+Your relationship with the Savior also becomes closer and more meaningful.
+Covenant keepers gain greater access to the power of God and to lasting love, peace, comfort, and joy.
+God promises that those who keep their covenants will have the opportunity to return to live with Him forever.

 At the end of the endowment, participants symbolically return to the Lord’s presence as they enter the celestial room.
 There you can take time to ponder, pray, read the scriptures, or quietly share your thoughts with family and friends.
 It is a place of peace, where you can also find comfort and divine guidance.

 All who participate in the endowment ceremony are encouraged to pay attention to what is being taught.
 Your experience will be more fulfilling when you go with the intent to be taught by the Holy Ghost.
 Don’t worry about remembering or understanding everything the first time.
 Temple workers will always be there to help and assist you.
 It isn’t a test, but a chance to feel closer to Heavenly Father and Jesus Christ.
 Focus on the joy of being in the house of the Lord and the spiritual impressions you receive.